-Note: Further details on options will be made available at the Introductory session.
+Note: Not all options will run this year.
 If fewer than 7 students sign up for an option, that option will be cancelled.
 There will be a maximum of 15 students in each seminar, so some students may not get their first choice option.

-Students must sign up for their option by 27 October with Helen Williams in the POLIS admin office.
-When you sign up, please give a second choice option.
+Students must sign up for their option by 28 October with Rebecca in the POLIS admin office.
+When you sign up, please give your three top choices.